hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 - `Foreground / Primary` would be used for primary text elements or elements that sit on top of a surface background.
 - `Foreground / Action` would be used for an actionable or interactive element within a component or page (i.e. a [Link](/components/link/standalone), or primary [Button](/components/button))

-At this time color styles are the only category for which semantic tokens are available.
-Semantic styles and tokens have yet to be defined for typography and border.
+At this time, color styles are the only category for which semantic tokens are available.
+Semantic styles and tokens have yet to be defined for typography and borders.

 ### Palette color styles

 When choosing what color style to use in your design, we recommend starting with semantic styles as their usage is clearly defined.
 If you don't find a semantic style that meets your needs, a set of base `Palette` styles that are labeled with a numerical scale are also available.
 These styles are more usage agnostic which can introduce challenges in consistently scaling a complex design.

-For more information and details on styles and their intended usage visit [foundations](/foundations).
+For more information and details on styles and their intended usage, visit [foundations](/foundations).

-### Designing local components
+## Designing local components

 Components and patterns that are unique to your product should be designed and built locally, extending Helios components and foundations.